kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 type: Getting Started
 ---

 Let's start with integrating an external application to Kyma.
-In this set of guides, we will use a mock application called [SAP Marketing Cloud - Mock](https://github.com/SAP-samples/xf-addons/tree/master/addons/marketing-mock-0.1.0) that is to simulate a monolithic application.
+In this set of guides, we will use a mock application called [Commerce mock](https://github.com/SAP-samples/xf-addons/tree/master/addons/commerce-mock-0.1.0) that is to simulate a monolithic application.
 You will learn how you can connect it to Kyma, and expose its API and events.
-We will subscribe to one of its events (**bo.interaction.created**) in other tutorials and use it to trigger the logic of a sample service and function.
+We will subscribe to one of its events (**order.deliverysent.v1**) in other tutorials and use it to trigger the logic of a sample service and function.

-## Deploy the XF Addons and provision the Marketing mock
+## Deploy the XF Addons and provision the Commerce mock

-Marketing mock is a part of the XF Addons that are cluster-wide addons giving access to 3 instances of mocks that simulate external applications sending events to Kyma.
+Commerce mock is a part of the XF Addons that are cluster-wide addons giving access to 3 instances of mocks that simulate external applications sending events to Kyma.
-Follow these steps to deploy XF Addons and add the Marketing mock to your Namespace:
+Follow these steps to deploy XF Addons and add the Commerce mock to your Namespace:

 1. In the Kyma Console, go to **Cluster Addons**.
 2. Click **Add New Configuration**.